ebusto/netbox-rbac/README.md

 # Introduction
 This package is an opinionated implementation of role based access control for NetBox.

 It completely replaces the default authentication backend, using Active Directory for authentication and determining group membership.
+A user's roles are updated only on login, and are stored in the database.

 # Installation
 Clone this repository.